chrisvogt/skillsquares/README.md

 ![SkillSquares](http://i.imgur.com/bHQZvW9.jpg)

-Skillsquares is an open source tool linking a user's LinkedIn skills with Smarterer tests.
+Skillsquares is an open source tool linking skills listed on LinkedIn with Smarterer tests.
+Use to benchmark applicant skills.
-Evaluate claimed skills.

 Some Handy Links
 ----------------